 Today December 15th, on the 7th day of promotion, the activity really picked up from a few tweets and it hit 200 users on the iPhone.
 I knew it would eventually be the negativity that drove it.
 Just goes to show the raw power of Twitter.

-Additionally, I knew there was conversation buzzing at the Police station about the app with regard to “cyberbullying”.
-For those of you thinking about replicating this in your home town, I wouldn’t be worried about the Police.
+Additionally, I was informed there was conversation buzzing at the police station about the app with regard to “cyberbullying”.
+For those of you thinking about replicating this in your home town, I wouldn’t be worried about the police.
 It’s the internet and people are free to say what they’d like.
-If it got to the point where you have to take it down, the buzz would be so strong that you could easily transfer the database to an offshore website where your local government does not have jurisdiction.
+If you were serious about keeping it goes and it got to the point where you have to take it down, the buzz would be so strong that you could easily transfer the database to an offshore website where your local government does not have jurisdiction.

 I figure I can ride this to 1000 users but I’ve already learned what I want to, and my intentions were not necessarily to piss people off but study them.
-Secondly, I want to keep my Apple developer account in good standing for future apps, so I decided to take the ethical route and pull it off the app store.
+Secondly, I want to keep my Apple developer account in good standing for future apps, so I decided to take the ethical route and disable the web service that supported the app, so nothing would load.
+I didn’t pull it right off because I was under a bit of pressure and wasn’t sure if I’d want to re-list it later and didn’t want to wait months to get it re-reviewed.
+The next day, Apple pulled it off the app store.
+Rumors are, is a girl from my town wasn’t first place so she reported it to Apple.
+It could have also been the police.

 Apps are so elegant in the way that you can just create an environment for a specific demographic of people to express themselves and they’ll jump on it without hesitation.